mainmatter/mainmatter.com/src/posts/2023-01-30-using-rust-crates-in-elixir.md

        ]
      end
    ```
-3. Download packages `mix deps.get`
+3. Download packages: `mix deps.get`
 4. Setup Rustler
    1. Run `mix rustler.new`
    2. On “Module name” prompt type in `RustlerPdf` (Name of your Elixir module
       that Rustler registers NIFs to)
-   3. On “Library name” prompt type in `rustlerpdf` (Name of your cargo crate)
+   3. On the “Library name” prompt type in `rustlerpdf` (Name of your cargo
+      crate)
 5. Configure Rustler

-   1. Add Rustler behaviour in `rustler_pdf.ex`
+   1. Add the Rustler behaviour in `rustler_pdf.ex`

    ```elixir
    defmodule RustlerPdf do